 A country with the sheer geographical area and culturally significant history possessed by Turkey should be relatively high-ranking on just about anybody’s list of “Places I’d Like to Visit.”
 Indeed, this vast nation offers more than just sunshine and beaches — done right, a holiday in Turkey can be a revealing experience.
 Just consider the list below if you require any further persuasion.
-Presented in no particular order are seven of Turkey’s most resplendent wonders.
+Presented in no particular order are seven wonders of Turkey.

 Hagia Sophia, Istanbul